 While the chicken was our favorite, we have to say that the mapo tofu was a delicious vegetarian alternative with a completely different flavor profile from the other sandwich.
 Inspired by the Chinese dish of the same name, the mapo tofu sandwich comes with Sichuan chili oil and a mapo mayo made with doubanjiang (a fermented Chinese bean paste).
 It also has a slice of iceberg lettuce, pickled cucumbers, and is served on a toasted brioche bun, although Poulette hopes to offer a vegan bun in the future.
 (The mayo is already vegan.)

 To cool down your tongue after all those spices, a house-made jasmine and fig leaf iced tea is available.
 The flavors in the tea are delicate and floral and do wonders to put out the burning fire in your mouth.
-Poulette has also created two sparkling wines with Austrian producer Anna & Martin Arndorfer, based on a blend of Gelber Muskateller, Gruner Veltliner, and Müller-Thurgau grapes.
+Poulette also serves a bubbly kombucha, and two sparkling wines they have created with Austrian producer Anna & Martin Arndorfer, based on a blend of Gelber Muskateller, Gruner Veltliner, and Müller-Thurgau grapes.
 Both the Chicken Pompette/Poulette Pet Nat 2015 and the Tofu Pompette/Poulette Pet Nat 2016 are available by the glass and by the bottle.